gsauthof/utility/README.md

 - macgen.py    - Python implementation of macgen
 - pargs        - display argv and other vectors of PIDs/core files
 - pwhatch      - generate secure and easy to communicate passwords
+- searchb      - search a binary file in another
 - silence      - silence stdout/stderr unless command fails
 - silencce     - C++ implementation of silence
 - swap         - atomically exchange names of two files on Linux